lassandro/HackMT-ReverbPlugin/README.md

+# MTVerb

-An algorithmic reverb developed for HackMT 2017
+A Schroeder style algorithmic reverb developed in 36 hours for HackMT 2017

+Developed by Antonio Lassandro & Josh Morris